· 8 min read

 Written in by Simon Lehmann Editor

 What reads as “texture” in a print is not the material itself but the pattern of tiny highlights and shadows cast by its surface relief.
-Every raised grain, pit, and fibre has facets that face toward or away from the light source.
-Facets turned toward the light render bright; facets turned away fall into shadow.
+Every raised grain, pit, and fibre has facets turned toward or away from the source.
+Facets facing the light render bright; facets turned away fall into shadow.
 The eye integrates this fine-scale alternation as roughness, weave, or grain.

 How shadow falloff on planar surfaces, hard graphic edges and the absence of colour make monochrome a natural language for architectural form.